CERT-Polska/Artemis/docs/user-guide/writing-a-module.rst

 https://github.com/CERT-Polska/Artemis/blob/main/docker-compose.yaml.

 Since Artemis uses the Karton framework (https://github.com/CERT-Polska/karton) underneath, modules are Karton services.
+It is recommeneded to get familiar with (https://karton-core.readthedocs.io/en/latest/advanced_concepts.html) in order to properly undestand the architecture of Karton framework.

 Artemis provides a few helpers to make writing a module easier.